Why are my photos not uploading to iCloud?

 - On your macOS device, head to System Preferences (it’s under the Apple Menu).
 Click on iCloud, and the next page will display your Apple ID and the associated email address.

 - On your Windows device, head to the iCloud app.
 Check right under the iCloud logo for your Apple ID and associated email address.

 Ensure that the Apple ID used on all of these platforms is the same.
 If you have any cause to sign out of any of these devices, ensure that you create a backup to iCloud to preserve your data on the Apple ID in question.

 4. Check iCloud storage

 The standard is 5GB of space.
-You can check your current usage by heading to the Settings app, tap your banner name ID, and then select iCloud.
+You can check your current usage by heading to the Settings app, tapping your banner name ID, and then selecting iCloud.